The Lamp in Assassin Mews

-The Lamp in Assassin Mews is a 1962 'B' British black comedy crime film directed by Godfrey Grayson and starring Francis Matthews, Lisa Daniely and Ian Fleming.
-It was written by Mark Grantham (as M.M.
-McCormick).
+The Lamp in Assassin Mews is a 1962 British black comedy second feature ('B') crime film directed by Godfrey Grayson and starring Francis Matthews, Lisa Daniely and Ian Fleming.
+It was written by Mark Grantham (as MM McCormick).

 The film's plot concerns opposition to a local council's plans to modernise an area, which includes murder.

 Plot

-Modernising councillor Jack Norton becomes the target of a couple of elderly serial killers when he supports plans to remove the last gas lamp in their street.
+Modernising council leader Jack Norton becomes the target of a couple of elderly serial killers when he supports plans to remove the last gas lamp in their street.
+Ultimately a compromise is reached: the lamp remains, but with an electric bulb.